JJ11teen/kaniko-remote/README.md

 ### Docker Hub

 `type: docker-hub`
-Your docker registry username and password must be configured with 'username' and 'password'.
+Your docker registry username and password must be configured with 'username' and 'password' respectively.

 ### GCR

 `type: gcr`
 Your gcr.io project name must be configured with 'project', or parsable from the url.
 The project is parseable from the url as follows: `gcr.io/<PROJECT>/`.
-Can additionally have all the options available to pod-only auth, and requires enough pod-auth to satisfy the GCR credential helper as specified here: https://github.com/GoogleCloudPlatform/docker-credential-gcr
+Can additionally have all the options available to pod-only auth, and requires enough pod-auth to satisfy the GCR credential helper as specified here: https://github.com/GoogleCloudPlatform/docker-credential-gcr.
+Note that:
+> In particular, [the gcr credential helper] respects Application Default Credentials and is capable of generating credentials automatically (without an explicit login operation) when running in App Engine or Compute Engine.

 ## License